 A qualitative affinity diagram analysis of three interviews revealed information about the target demographic’s likes and dislikes surrounding plant care, the growing environment of their workspaces, and the qualities they attribute to the ideal plant.
 The diagram colour codes the sticky notes by responses from those with plants (blue) and those without plants (orange).
 The responses have been organized into different themed groups, like plant knowledge, emotions/feelings, design ideas, and time restraints.

-Stacked sticky notes indicate responses that have been repeated, demanding a greater level of importance as interviewees unanimously agree on certain things.
+Stacked sticky notes indicate responses that have been repeated, indicating greater importance as interviewees unanimously agree on certain points.
 This includes workspaces being very small, not being home often, receiving mostly indirect light, and a preference for leafy, tropical plants.

 Since the interviewees already express knowledge of basic plant care (watering, lighting, soil), those topics may not have to be covered as in-depth as others, such as repotting, fertilizing, and addressing various pests.
 As most students agree their spaces are cluttered, small, and receive low levels of indirect light, I should find plants that fit these environmental descriptors.
 Alleviating challenges such as not knowing when to water and struggling to find answers on the internet will be essential in ensuring my design outcome makes plant care easier and more appealing.